Snamron/Snamron/README.md

-### Hi there, I'm Peter👋 👩‍💻 and I am a Flutter developer with a passion for building beautiful and intuitive mobile applications.
+### Hi there, I'm Peter👋 👩‍💻

+I am a Flutter developer with a passion for building beautiful and intuitive mobile applications.
 I have experience working with the Dart programming language and the Flutter framework to create a variety of applications, including business apps, data-driven applications, and more.

 I am an organized and detail-oriented individual with strong communication skills and the ability to work well in both team and independent settings.
 I am constantly seeking to improve my skills and stay up-to-date with the latest developments in the Flutter ecosystem.